An Introduction from our Branch Chairman

 Thank you for logging onto the website of the South Devon Branch of the Campaign for Real Ale.
 We form a small, but very important part of a large, successful consumer organisation promoting quality and choice of real ale to the public.
-We have a current membership of about 500 out of a national total of over 132000 and much good work is performed by a small but dedicated group of members.
+We have a current branch membership of over 600 out of a national total of over 180000 and much good work is performed by a small but dedicated group of members.

 The area in which we operate extends from Chagford and Moretonhampstead in the north, through Holne and South Brent in the west, down to Thurlestone and Salcombe in the south and then following the coastline past Dartmouth and Kingswear, onto Torbay and as far as Teignmouth.
 This area encompasses a wide variety of scenery ranging from the golden sands of the South Devon coastline, through rolling countryside of the South Hams to the wilds of parts of Dartmoor.
 It also includes the heavily populated area of Newton Abbot and Torbay.